 Black Friday is when the holiday insanity truly begins.
 But with that shopping frenzy comes an incredible opportunity for your small business to drum up a lot of holiday sales.
-In fact, in 2021, people spent a record $886.7 billion on Black Friday, up over 14 percent compared to 2020!

 To take advantage of one of the biggest shopping holidays of the year, you want to plan your Black Friday email campaign ahead of time, and rather than wait for the day to arrive, you should start sending emails early.

 Once your customers know to expect your email on Black Friday, you can use your next email to present a unique offer, and then make sure the best deals go to your best customers.
 We’ll show you how.

 Read on for our tips to make this your most successful Black Friday email campaign yet, along with templates and real-life examples that will inspire you to sell more this holiday season.

 When to start your Black Friday email marketing

 As shoppers descend on stores (online and in-person) around the country at the crack of dawn, you don’t want to be up at the same time creating emails.
 Instead, schedule your Black Friday campaign to start at least a week early.

 - Another that presents the offer

 - A third that closes with a last-chance reminder.

 An email series like this is more effective than a single message and will help you stay top of mind with your customers, even as they receive a slew of other Black Friday emails.